stevefsp/Lizitt-Unity3D-Outfitter/README.md

 Language: C#
 Target: [Unity3D](http://unity3d.com/unity) 5.3+ (Personal & Professional)

 The Outfitter helps a user to define prototypes (usually prefabs) that represent outfits and accessories.
 These components are combined at run-time to represent an agent's body.
-Certain parts of the outfits, such as materials can be overriden in order to support outfit varients.
+Certain parts of the outfits, such as materials can be overriden in order to support outfit variants.
 At run-time the outfits and accessories are instantiated as needed to create a body.

 ## Installation